fedemgp/Guerra-de-pijas/README.md

  * Enter: jump.
  * BackSpace: back flip .
  * Numbers 1 to 5 sets timeout of grenades before exploding.
- * F1 to F6 selects weapons, according to the armory help inside the game.
+ * F1 to F10 selects weapons, according to the armory help inside the game.
+ * Use the mouse to pan the camera.

 ## FeatureList